phackt/Invoke-Recon/README.md

 - Computers with deprecated OS
 - Users with Kerberos PreAuth disables (AS_REP Roasting)
 - Kerberoastable users
-- Principals (RID >= 1000) with Replicating Directory Changes / Replicating Directory Changes All
+- Principals (RID >= 1000) with Replicating Directory Changes / Replicating Directory Changes All or GenericAll on root domain
+...

 ## MSSQL Enumeration